MateuszKot112/netguru/README.md

 # Automation tests for netguru

-This is bdd approach with python and behave aframework.
+This is bdd approach with python and behave framework.

 Preconditions:
 You have installed python and pip on your machine